Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Problem Statement

-With the results of our research in mind, we began honing in on a problem statement and a how might we statement representative of our findings.
 While lengthy, they were designed with targeted research data from the user perspective, making it easier to communicate the user needs back to the stakeholders.
 It also allowed us to discuss findings that pertained to aspects of the user experience that our initial problem space did not address.

 “As a donor,